PQQ Gummies: What Manufacturing Really Comes Down To

 Here’s the uncomfortable truth: you can run a clean batch and still get an alarming potency result if your lab method can’t consistently extract and quantify PQQ from the gummy.

-Gummies are notorious for analytical headaches.
-The gel network can trap actives, sugars and acids can interfere with detection, and colors/flavors can add noise.
-If sample prep isn’t airtight, results can swing for reasons that have nothing to do with real degradation.
+Gummies are notorious for giving analysts headaches.
+The gel network can trap actives, sugars and acids interfere with detection, and colors and flavors add noise.
+If your sample prep isn’t airtight, results can bounce around for reasons that have nothing to do with real degradation.

 What good analytical readiness looks like

-Before anyone commits to full-scale production, KorNutra treats method performance as part of product development-not a last-minute QC checkbox.
+Before you commit to full-scale production, we treat method performance as part of product development—not a last-minute QC checkbox.

-• Spike-and-recovery studies to confirm PQQ can be reliably recovered from a placebo gummy matrix
+• Spike-and-recovery studies to confirm PQQ can be reliably pulled back out of a placebo gummy matrix

-• A stability-indicating method that can differentiate true PQQ from matrix interference or breakdown signals
+• A stability-indicating method that tells the difference between real PQQ and matrix interference or breakdown products

-When these pieces are solid, you can interpret potency data with confidence.
-When they’re not, teams often “fix” the wrong problem and waste months chasing ghosts.
+When these pieces are in place, you can interpret potency data with confidence.
+When they’re not, teams often end up “fixing” the wrong problem and waste months chasing ghosts.

 Process design: timing matters more than people think

-With PQQ gummies, one of the most decisive questions is simple: When do you add the PQQ?
-The wrong addition point can subject the ingredient to unnecessary heat and oxygen, and the effects may only show up later-especially during stability testing.
+With PQQ gummies, the most decisive question is simple: When do you add the PQQ?
+The wrong addition point exposes the ingredient to unnecessary heat and oxygen, and the effects only show up later—especially during stability testing.

 Common high-risk points